 Reuse any clause in a different context

 Let’s say you are drafting a lease agreement and you are looking for a notice clause.
-Using the search functionalities inside the Assemble Document mode, you find the perfect clause.
+Using the inside the Assemble Document mode, you find the perfect clause.
 But there’s one problem.
 That clause was written for a share purchase agreement, with parties being referred to as the Seller and the Buyer…

 To avoid cluttering your production account, it is advisable following these steps in your Clause9 Sandbox account.
 If you do not have such Sandbox account, please contact your administrator.